-Pramipexole is used to treat Parkinson’s disease and sometimes other conditions.
+Pramipexole is used to treat Parkinson’s disease and restless legs syndrome.
 It acts like a chemical in your brain called dopamine.
+Dopamine helps your brain control your body movements.

 If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.